 Corporate responsibilities are positively asserted through governance statutes that set standards of conduct and review, while school board responsibilities are minimal, and particular topics that have arisen are dealt with negatively through prohibitions.
 However, high standards may be frustrated by the adverse self-selection of candidates for school board office.
 Since these positions are largely unpaid, some school board members may be tempted to seek monetary compensation in other ways.
 In fact, in the corporate context, many of the ethical duties of loyalty bind boards of directors precisely because they are paid positions.
 According to standard corporate law interpretation, "corporate officers and agents owe a fiduciary duty to the corporation.
 The common law standard imposed involves a high degree of honesty, good faith, and diligence because corporate officers and agents render services for pay, and are often full-time employees" (Hamilton 1996, 277-78; emphasis added).

 It is harder to justify imposing these high corporate obligations on public officers when they remain uncompensated.
 In fact, the imposition of obligations and liabilities pose additional risks that would normally demand additional compensation.
 After the Smith v.
 Van Gorkom decision in Delaware (488 A. 2d 858 [1985]), which increased corporate liability by weakening the business judgment rule, corporate directors demanded a shield for their personal exposure.
 One noted commentator recounted the wake of the decision as follows:

 Some outside directors began to reassess their decision to be directors, and isolated instances of resignations were reported.
 The number of lawyers serving on the board of directors of their clients declined.
 And some people reported that it was becoming increasingly difficult to persuade desirable persons to serve on boards because of the potential risks involved, despite the level of compensation and the availability of indemnification and insurance.
 The response in Delaware to the decision in Van Gorkom was prompt.
 In 1986, § 102(b)(7) of the Delaware General Corporation Law was amended to authorize corporations to amend their certificates of incorporation to eliminate or limit the personal liability of directors for monetary damages, with certain exceptions.
-These exceptions are (i) for breach of directors' duty of lovalty to the corporation, (ii) for acts or omissions "not in good faith or which involve intentional misconduct or knowing violation of law," and, (iii) for any transaction from which the director derived an improper personal benefit.
+These exceptions are (i) for breach of directors' duty of loyalty to the corporation, (ii) for acts or omissions "not in good faith or which involve intentional misconduct or knowing violation of law," and, (iii) for any transaction from which the director derived an improper personal benefit.
 Thousands of Delaware corporations promptly amended their articles of incorporation to take advantage of this new provision, which was quickly adopted in many other states.
 (Hamilton 1996, 390-91)

 A lack of compensation is likely already having a detrimental effect on local school board recruiting today.
-A survey conducted by the New York State School Boards Association in 2001 found that almost one-third of all school board candidates in New York ran unopposed.
-Similarly, the National School Boards Association reports that,

-School boards across the nation are finding fewer people are interested in running for the board.
-School board leaders attribute the dearth of candidates to a variety of factors, ranging from increasing demands on school boards to stronger accountability measures for schools and students.
+A survey conducted by the New York State School Boards Association in 2001 found that almost onethird of all school board candidates in New York ran unopposed.
+Similarly, the National School Boards Association reports that, ranging from increasing demands on school boards to stronger accountability measures for schools and students.
 Shrinking school district budgets force board members to make unpopular decisions about closing schools and cutting staff.
 Some potential candidates are discouraged by the extensive workload, which leaves less time for family and other activities.
 (Chmelynski 2003)

+School boards across the nation are finding fewer people are interested in running for the board.
+School board leaders attribute the dearth of candidates to a variety of factors,